Extending a residence permit under the Temporary Protection Directive

 Данная информация представлена на украинском и русском языках. Нажмите на кнопку Other languages вверху, чтобы сменить язык.

-Once you have submitted your application, you will receive an email with a confirmation that shows that you have applied on time.
+When you have submitted your application for an extension, you will receive an email with a confirmation that shows that you have applied on time.
 The email contains the names of all the people for whom you have applied.
 The email also contains a control number that you can use to check whether you have received a decision.

-Each person for whom you have applied will also receive their own receipt confirming that the Swedish Migration Agency has received the application.
-This receipt will arrive by post a few days after you have submitted the application.
-The receipt specifies the name and case number of the person it concerns, and can be good to have if you need to prove to an authority or employer that you have applied for an extended residence permit in time.
+A few days after the application has been submitted, each person for whom you have applied will also receive their own letter confirming that the Swedish Migration Agency has received the application.
+The letter specifies the name and case number of the person it concerns, and information that they are entitled to accommodation and financial support while waiting for a new decision.
+This can be good to have if you need to prove to an authority or employer that you have applied for an extended residence permit in time.